triton-inference-server/fil_backend/README.md

     memory with a number of samples less than or equal to this threshold.
-For most models and systems, the default transfer threshold of 0 (meaning that data is always transferred to the GPU for processing) will provide optimal latency and throughput, but for models with many features on systems where host-to-device transfers may be a bottleneck and most requests will contain small batches, adjusting this parameter may be useful.
+For most models and systems, the default transfer threshold of 0 (meaning that data is always transferred to the GPU for processing) will provide optimal latency and throughput, but for low-latency deployments with the `use_experimental_optimizations` flag set to `true`, higher values may be desirable.
+  * `use_experimental_optimizations`: Triton 22.04 introduces a new CPU
+    optimization mode which can significantly improve both latency and throughput.
+For low-latency deployments in particular, the throughput improvement may be substantial.
+Due to the relatively recent development of this approach, it is still considered experimental, but it can be enabled by setting this flag to `true`.
+Later releases will likely make this execution mode the default and deprecate this flag.
+See below for more information.
 - `dynamic_batching`: This configuration block specifies how Triton should perform dynamic batching for your model.
 Full details about these options can be found in the main [Triton